codingMustache/codingMustache/README.md

 ## Joke of the Day

-How do you tell the difference between a crocodile and an alligator?
-You will see one later and one in a while.
+Did you hear about the cheese factory that exploded in France?
+There was nothing left but de Brie.

 ## Daily Trivia

-What does &quot;LCD&quot; stand for?
+Which computer language would you associate Django framework with?
- 1. Long Continuous Design
+ 1. C#
- 2. Language Control Design
+ 2. C++
- 3. Liquid Crystal Display
+ 3. Python
- 4. Last Common Difference
+ 4. Java

 <details>
   <summary>Answer</summary>
-  Liquid Crystal Display
+  Python
 </details>